 - Share data with HHS, including:

-- the percentage of residents receiving anti-psychotic medication pre- and post-pilot, and
+- the percentage of residents receiving anti-psychotic medication pre- and post-program, and

 - progress made toward the goals, including reductions in anti-psychotic medication usage, decreased falls, and improvements or declines in other CMS quality measures.